← Return to Blog Index

 Challenge: Markdown rate averaging 42% of units sold.
 Buyers struggling with new product forecasting.
 Frequent stockouts of winning styles while excess inventory of poor performers tied up working capital.

-• Stockout reduction potentially recovers $2.1M in lost sales
+• Stockout reduction recovered $2.1M in lost sales

 • Investment: $450K (software, implementation, training)